preyansh98/safeHome-frontend/README.md

 #### APIs Used

-Special thanks to the GMP API for Geocoding, Geolocation, Place Autocomplete, and Directions API.
+Special thanks to the [Google Maps API](https://developers.google.com/maps/documentation) for Geocoding, Geolocation, Place Autocomplete, and Directions API.

+Acknowledgement to [Native Base](https://nativebase.io/) as well for the design of some components.

 The SafeHome API is used as the backend for this project.
 Refer to [documentation](http://safe-home.herokuapp.com/swagger-ui.html).